Super-Protocol/py_competition/README.md

 ## Evaluation and Decision-Making Process for Competition Results

-After notifying us on the Discord server that you have deployed your solution, we will take some time to review the result according to criteria match before it is eligible for consideration in the final evaluation process.
+Upon notification of the deployment of the solution via the Discord server, a review of the results will be conducted to assess alignment with established criteria prior to eligibility for inclusion in the final evaluation process.
+A singular private key will be utilized for all orders, facilitating ease of access for all interested parties to verify the legitimacy of the results.
+The final stages of the competition will be facilitated through the creation of offers on the Super Protocol Testnet, specifically in the form of two data offers (phrase #9 and #10).

 The final decision on the 2 winners and the Best solution will be decided by the community's.
 Voting will start on March 16, 2023 within the Discord community and on Twitter.

 Once the final testing phase begins, any changes to the applications will no longer be allowed.
 Developers will provide access to the applications in the form of a resource to an encrypted file and TII, which will be used to process the order with the mrEnclave feature.
 The numbers of offers to complete will be provided at a later date closer to the final testing phase.